 GTA 6 release date rumors

-It's basically a given that GTA 6 is in development.
+GTA 6 is definitely in development.
 The only question is when precisely developer Rockstar Games will decide to launch the new installment.
 And so far, all Rockstar has said "stay tuned," although off the record, some employees think that 2024 seems reasonable.

-The newest rumor says that GTA 6 could be released in 2023, which is based on publisher 2K's large expected marketing budget for the 12-month period ending on 31 March 2024, detailed in a recent financial statement.
-However, Rockstar has refuted this rumor, telling Gamesindustry.biz that those projections are related to third-party commitments.
+The newest rumor says that GTA 6 could be released in 2023, which is based on publisher Take-Two's large expected marketing budget for the 12-month period ending on 31 March 2024, detailed in a recent financial statement.
+However, Rockstar has refuted this rumor, telling Gamesindustry.biz (opens in new tab) that those projections are related to third-party commitments.